dinhngockhanh/dinhngockhanh.github.io/_projects/project_CIN_inference.md

 Using this framework, we are able to uncover the true values of both the missegregation probability and the selection parameters for individual chromosomes.
 This comparison was performed with synthetic tests, where we know the true values against which the parameter posterior distributions can be compared.
+The posterior distributions are unimodal, which indicates identifiability, and center around the ground truth values.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">